 It was across this very strip that Viking raiders once hauled their longboats.
 In 1263, the Norsemen famously dragged their ships from Arrochar over to Loch Lomond, before sailing south to raid settlements along the lochside.
 It’s hard to imagine as you look out across the peaceful waters today, but Tarbet has always been a place of movement and connection.

-Tarbet Pier is at the heart of village life, and it’s where you’ll find our boats ready to set sail.
-From here, you can:
+Tarbet Pier sits at the heart of the village and is where many of our cruises depart from.
+From here, visitors can:

 Go by bike